 So to help you make a more informed choice across the range of bass amps that are out there, we put together this guide.
 Here we pick five of the best small bass amps for gigging.

-Ashdown Rootmaster EVO
+4. Ashdown Rootmaster EVO

 We remember when the first Ashdown amps came out.
 They were awesome sounding and super affordable amps, made by the chief engineer from Trace Elliot, stalwarts of the British bass amp business.
 Now things have changed a lot since 1997, but Ashdown are still delivering.

 The Ashdown Rootmaster EVO is a 1 x 12” bass amp which packs a punch.
 The 12” speaker gives you a little extra push in the low end, making it great for all styles of music, be that grooving reggae, slaptastic funk or just rocking out.
 There’s nothing flabby about its tone, just pure unadulterated fun in a lightweight and easy-to-carry cube.
-Just like the GK amp, you can add an extension cab for even more beef.
+You can even add an extension cab for even more beef.

 So, in summary, these are some of the best small bass amps for gigs;